GeneWasHere/TechOneTechnicalTest/README.md

 ## Project Structure

 - `Components/` - Reusable Blazor components`
-- `Pages/` - Blazor components and pages, including the main solution for C# technical test
+- `Pages/` - Blazor components and pages, including the main solution for C# technical test: Such as NumericalTranslator.razor which is the frontend and NumericalTranslator.razor.cs which is the backend logic.
-		- `NumericalTranslator.razor` - Front-End component for numerical translation
-		- `NumericalTranslator.razor.cs` - Back-End C# logic for numerical translation
 - `wwwroot/` - Static files (CSS, JS, images)
 - `Program.cs` - Application entry point